woocommerce/woocommerce/readme.txt

 = 1.5.5 =
 * Tweak - Added minus symbol before discount on view order page
 * Tweak - Added yards as dimensions unit
+* Tweak - Allow more readable flat rate options to be entered
 * Fix - Replacing use of deprecated function get_current_theme() with wp_get_theme()
 * Fix - Body classes now correct for WordPress themes with non alphanumeric characters
 * Fix - PayPal http_build_query &amp; -> & on some PHP 5.3 servers
 * Fix - update_count_callback for tags
 * Localization - Slovak translation by Dušan Beleščák
+* Localization - Updated localisations

 = 1.5.4 - 16/04/2012 =
 * Feature - Allow attributes to be added from the edit product page